Most Common Mistakes Entrepreneurs Make

 When you try to get a net to capture everything in the sea, animals cut through the net and break free.
 Ultimately, you end up catching nothing.

-Fine-tune your message and let it speak to a specific group of people alone.
+Fine-tune your message and let it speak to a specific group alone.

 How do you know your target audience?

-In order to know who you are targeting, you need to really understand your product.
+To know who you are targeting, you need to understand your product.

-Ask yourself: Which features and benefits are most likely to attract new business?
+Ask yourself: Which features and benefits most likely attract new business?

-Know which features you are going to place front and centre in your marketing and paid advertising.
-And with this in mind, which current customers, images and copywriting should shape my messaging?
+Know which features you will place front and centre in your marketing and paid advertising.
+With this in mind, which current customers, images, and copywriting should shape my messaging?

-Answering these questions will help you to know better who your target audience is.
+Answering these questions will help you better understand your target audience.

-Client avatar work is really essential when it comes to knowing your target audience.
-It helps you to break down their traits in terms of age, gender, income level, and location.
+Client avatar work is essential for knowing your target audience.
+It helps you break down their traits by age, gender, income level, and location.

-Once you have this information in mind, it can guide your messaging and communication in all of your marketing efforts.
+Once you have this information, it can guide your messaging and communication in all of your marketing efforts.

-So you don’t know who your target audience is.
-You’ve tried, but you can’t put a pin on it.
-The other way of getting around this is by defining who your target audience is not.
+So, you don’t know who your target audience is.
+You’ve tried, but you can’t put a finger on it.
+The other way around this is to define who your target audience is not.

-There will certainly be consumers who are close to your target demographic, but who will not act on messaging.
+There will undoubtedly be consumers close to your target demographic who will not act on messaging.
 Try to be specific in determining who your audience is and who it isn’t.

-If you’re still struggling to know who your target audience is, use existing data.
-Research your competitors.
+If you’re still unsure who your target audience is, use existing data and research your competitors.

-Who are they targeting and in what ways are they getting to their prospects?
+Who are they targeting, and how are they getting to their prospects?

 Research the social media platforms that they are using.
 If it works for them, it’s also likely to work for you.